roboconf/roboconf.github.io/en/sources.md

 * [Creating a pull request](https://help.github.com/articles/creating-a-pull-request)

-# Contributing to the Web Administration
+# Building / Contributing to the Web Administration

 Information related to the development of the web administration (Angular JS) is mentioned in [the project's read me file](https://github.com/roboconf/roboconf-web-administration).

-# Contributing to the Web Site
+# Building / Contributing to the Web Site

 The web site is powered by [Jekyll](http://jekyllrb.com), [GitHub](http://github.com), [Twitter Bootstrap](http://getbootstrap.com) and [Glyph Icons](http://glyphicons.com).